Who we are

 Membership is open to anyone, anywhere.
 We have a raft of benefits that cover the breadth of the ecological career.

-We have six world renowned journals in our publications portfolio:
+We have eight world renowned journals and a book series in our publications portfolio:

 Functional Ecology: High-impact papers that enable a mechanistic understanding of ecological pattern and process from the organismic to the ecosystem scale